 When an individual has lost capacity to handle their financial affairs for themselves and does not have a Lasting Power of Attorney, it will not usually be possible for their affairs to be managed or their property sold without a Deputyship Order being in place authorising someone to do this on their behalf.
 An application has to be made on prescribed forms, providing evidence as to the person’s assets and liabilities, background and current living arrangements.
 A report from a qualified medical professional also has to be obtained confirming the individual has lost capacity.
 Notice of the application has to be given to family members in a strict order.

-The Deputyship application forms can be complex and care is needed to ensure the correct wording is included in the application, to ensure the Deputy is granted sufficient powers in the final Order to manage the person’s affairs efficiently.
+The Deputyship application forms can be complex.
+Care is needed to ensure the correct wording is included in the application.
+To ensure the Deputy is granted sufficient powers in the final Order to manage the person’s affairs efficiently.
 This can include requiring power to deal with sale of a Property.

 The Deputy then has a duty to report to the Court annually and is subject to supervision to ensure the individual is sufficiently protected.